superfly/docs/gpus/python-gpu-example.html.md

-echo "Inside entrypoint script." chown $USERNAME:$USERNAME /home/$USERNAME nvidia-smi # This seems to initialize the driver so that non-root user can use the GPU
+echo "Inside entrypoint script." chown $USERNAME:$USERNAME /home/$USERNAME nvidia-smi # This ensures the driver is initialized so that non-root user can use the GPU

 echo "About to run post-initialization script as $USERNAME." su -c "bash ./post-initialization.sh" $USERNAME